shinobi-c0de/shinobi-code/docs/intro.md

 # Introduction

+Shinobi Code is a VSCode Extension, which helps you to code using Jutsu from your fav. anime Naruto.

-If you have ever seen the anime Naruto or you are a Naruto fan, atleast once you would have wished for doing the Jutsu as in Naruto anime.
+If you have ever seen the anime Naruto or you are a Naruto fan, you would have wished for doing the Jutsu as in Naruto anime.

 Shinobi Code aims to solve that, this is an attempt to make that childhood dreams of us come true.
-So get your markers and strikeout "Do shadow clone jutsu like Naruto" from your inner kid's todo.
+So get your markers and strikeout "~~**Do shadow clone jutsu like Naruto**~~" from your inner kid's todo.

-Hope you got enough chakra!
+Mina, hope you all got enough chakra!

 Please proceed to [Getting Started](getting-started) to try out the features.